prgJ/tp/docs/UserGuide.md

 3.Double-click the file to start the app, and you're done!

-Expect a GUI similar to the image below should appear in a few seconds.
+A GUI similar to the image below should appear in a few seconds.
-Note how the app contains some sample data!<br>
+Note how the app contains some sample data.<br>
 ![Ui](images/Ui.png)

 ### 2.2 Using the application